 - Communicate internally on written texts

-- One thing: move your team communication away from email to modern apps
+- The one thing: move your team communication away from email to modern apps

-Whenever I talk to people at any conference, they keep asking me about my own set of “productivity hacks”, and one of the first question I get is: “How do you handle email?
-What are your tricks to making email work?” and very often they expect me to have some kind of a magic silver bullet up my sleeve.
+Whenever I speak to people at any conference, I am continually asked about my own set of “productivity hacks,” and one of the first questions I get is: “How do you handle email?
+What are your tricks to making email work?”.
+Very often they expect me to have a solution up my sleeve.

 I’m really bad at email.
 I hardly use it.
 In fact, we don’t use email at all in my company.

-Of course you can and you actually should if you want to have a productive environment for your team.
-Only allow email to the “outside world” and ban email within your team.
+Of course you can, and you actually should if you want to have a productive environment for your team.
 Let me explain how it’s done.

-Email is bad for you and your team because people receive too many messages every day and the important internal emails get mixed up with other correspondence with people from the outside world.
+Email is not a valuable tool for you and your team.
+People receive too many messages every day, and often the important internal emails get mixed up with other correspondence from the outside world.

-To solve this problem you need to design a special, internal communication channel.
-We use two apps for that: Slack and Nozbe Teams (duh!).
-I’ll explain our setup in just a bit, but first let’s dive a little deeper as to why email is the worst tool for coordinating team activities.
+To solve this problem, you need to design a special, internal communication channel.
+We use two apps for that: Slack and Nozbe Teams.
+I’ll explain our setup in just a bit, but first let’s dive a little deeper into why email is the worst tool for coordinating team activities.

-Second, however, is the worst trap busy professionals make with email.
-By trying to be “good at email”, they make it even worse for their recipients, because they want to be efficient.
+Second, however, is the worst trap busy professionals make with email: by trying to be “good at working by email,” they make it even worse for their recipients through their attempt at efficiency.

-Question - if you want to write someone about two different things, do you send them one email or two?
+Question: if you want to write someone about two different things, do you send them one email or two?
 Of course you just send one email.
 You’re efficient.
 You don’t want to be weird and send people two different emails when you can cut down on work, right?
 Well, that’s the inherent problem with email.

-Here’s a great story that illustrates it and recently happened to a friend of mine when he was on vacation.
+To illustrate my point, here’s a great story that recently happened to a friend of mine while he was on vacation.

 He received an angry phone call from a colleague, blaming him for overlooking some important information in a case they were working on.
-He was surprised he missed this as he has always been the person to leave stuff thoroughly finished before vacation.
-His team coordinates most of the things via email and only some stuff with an internal tool.
+He was surprised he missed this, as he has always been a person to leave his work thoroughly finished before vacation.
+His team coordinates most work via email and only a few tasks through an internal tool.
 He had no access to the tool from his phone, but he checked his emails… and then he saw what he missed.
-He was working with someone on two completely different cases and that other party sent him a message about one of the cases, but then unrelatedly added (as means of “by the way” mentioned an important info about the second case as well in that same email.
+He was working with someone on two completely different cases, and the other party sent him a message about one of the cases, but then unrelatedly added (as means of “by the way…”) an important piece of info about the second case in that same email.
 This other info is what my friend completely missed.
 Efficiency in email can lead to disastrous results.

-Third problem is the signal to noise ratio.
-To cover their bases, people in teams CC or BCC everyone or almost everyone.
-Just to make sure nobody’s left out.
+The third problem with email is the signal-to-noise ratio.
+To cover their bases, people in teams often CC or BCC everyone, just to make sure nobody’s left out.
 This increases the number of emails exponentially and makes it more likely that people will just stop paying enough attention and things will really fall through the cracks!